Lindsey Vonn wants gold for grandfather

 February 9, 2018

-PYEONGCHANG, South Korea — Lindsey Vonn gave an emotional press conference Friday after arriving in Pyeongchang for her fourth Olympics, saying a victory here would be dedicated to her grandfather, who died in November.
+PYEONGCHANG, South Korea — Lindsey Vonn gave an emotional news conference on Friday, Feb.
+9, after arriving in Pyeongchang, South Korea, for her fourth Olympics, saying a victory here would be dedicated to her grandfather, who died in November.

 "I miss him so much," she said, breaking into tears.
 "He's been such a big part of my life.
 And I really hope that he would be alive to see me, but I know he's watching and I know that he's going to help me.
 I'm going to win for him."